Almost any child’s face will light up if they see a brand-new trampoline in their backyard.

 However, even the best of products has their complaints.
 The first thing that many customers noticed when they opened their package was the instructions.
-Many didn’t come with instructions and those who did receive them said they made little sense and the product was hard to assemble.
+Many didn’t come with instructions.
+Those who did receive them said they made little sense and the product was hard to assemble.

 On the other hand, a problem for many parents was durability.
 While the product was safe, after a year or two it broke down.
-This isn’t terrible, but since a trampoline is a more expensive investment, many customers rightfully expected it to last much longer.
+This isn’t terrible, but since a trampoline is an expensive product, many customers rightfully expected it to last much longer.

-Even with the drawbacks of this product, it is still one of the safest trampolines available today.
+Even with the drawbacks of this product, it's still one of the safest trampolines available today.